 Skimping on water

 Humans are 60 percent water—and so you need to keep replenishing your supply.
 “This is a no-brainer,” Dr. Segal says.
 “Dehydration can result in fatigue, headache, constipation, dizziness, heart palpitations, and the list goes on.
 This can not only affect your physical health but your mental health as well.
 Sometimes when you’re hungry, you’re actually thirsty—so try to keep a bottle of water you can refill nearby.”
 (Check out the 16 worst health sins you can commit.)

 “Don’t nap or sleep in contact lenses,” says Stephanie Pisano, OD, clinical assistant professor of optometry at the Ohio State University Wexner Medical Center.
 “Contact lenses are basically sponges that can hold a lot of bacteria and other debris against the eyes.
 When you sleep in contact lenses, you’re preventing the movement of tears, which helps eliminate some of the bacteria.
 Catching a few z’s in your contacts also prevents oxygen from getting to the cornea.”

 If you handle stress by sneaking sweets or junk food, you’re not alone—but continually eating high-fat, high-sugar foods can lead to obesity and heart issues.
 The better choice: Try meditation, exercise, or talking things through with friends to manage stress.
-(Also try to avoid these 7 icky habits that can put your health at risk.)

 Focusing only on cardio